IntersectMBO/plutus/notes/fomega/evaluation/builtin-evaluation.md

-things, then we can have a polymorphic partially-applied builtin, and such a thing could be passed to a function which could also accept type-abstracted lambdas, and such a function would have to deal uniformly with both possibilites.
+things, then we can have a polymorphic partially-applied builtin, and such a thing could be passed to a function which could also accept type-abstracted lambdas, and such a function would have to deal uniformly with both possibilities.
 The difficulty is that we no longer have the value restriction, so we have to erase abstractions to `delay` and apply `force` when type instantiation occurs.
-Since there's no possiblity of computation occurring when a partially-applied builtin is instantiated, it seems strange to unnecessarily wrap them in a `delay`.
+Since there's no possibility of computation occurring when a partially-applied builtin is instantiated, it seems strange to unnecessarily wrap them in a `delay`.
 [But what happens if the final argument is a type argument, ie, if a builtin returns a polymorphic